Sydney harbour bridge

 Closing notes

 The Seven Bridges Walk Sydney is a quintessential journey that should be on every Sydneysider’s walking bucket list.
-Spanning 28 kilometers and traversing iconic bridges, this walk is undeniably worth the experience.
+Spanning 28 kilometres and traversing iconic bridges, this walk is undeniably worth the experience.
 I highly recommend completing this remarkable walk at least once.

 How can you support me?